RAFIN-G/Hidder/README.md

 # Hidder 📂

-Hidder is a **Fabric mod** designed to work in tandem with the **ModSeeker Paper plugin**.
+Hidder is a **Fabric mod** designed to work in tandem with the [ModSeeker](https://github.com/RAFIN-G/ModSeeker) Paper plugin.
 It provides secure client-side mod verification, detailed system reporting, and encrypted communication with servers running ModSeeker.

 ---